‘Big Brother’ Producers Did Not Agree On JC Mounduix’s Future In House, According To Spoiler Account

 “Not all agreed JC should stay, but were outvoted,” the account claimed.
 “This was a producer vote, not CBS.
 CBS is the ‘end all’ but gives prod wide decision power.”

-CBS has not made a comment about JC at this time, but if further malfeasance occurs they are likely to step in.
+CBS has not made a comment about JC at this time, but if further malfeasance occurs, they are likely to step in.
 Fans of the show are outraged at JC’s behavior and have been calling for his removal from the show since he first used an ice cream scoop on Kaycee Clark’s genitals at the beginning of the season.

 #BB20 producers intervened when viewers accused JC of sexual misconduct. https://t.co/k1iBC6A7Mu